Lane Departure Accident Prevention in Foggy Conditions: A Prior-Guided Dynamic Feature Fusion Transformer Framework for Real-Time Lane Detection: Introduction

 \section{Introduction}

-Lane detection plays an important role in Advanced Driver Assistance Systems (ADAS), providing essential support for lane keeping, autonomous navigation, and lane departure warnings, which help reduce the risk of lane-deviation accidents.
-As intelligent driving technologies advance, the need for robust and real-time lane detection in complex road environments is becoming more apparent, making it a key research focus in autonomous driving.
+Road traffic crashes continue to be a major global safety concern, with lane departure being a significant contributor.
+According to the National Highway Traffic Safety Administration (NHTSA), over 40\% of fatal accidents in 2023 were attributed to lane departure\citep{NHTSA2025}, primarily caused by adverse weather conditions, degraded road markings, and driver errors.
+These factors expose critical gaps in vehicle perception, highlighting the need for more robust lane detection systems to address this issue.

+Computer vision techniques, particularly those focused on real-time risk assessment and accident prediction, play a pivotal role in enhancing active safety warning systems\citep{AAP4}.
+Lane detection, as a core perceptual capability, enables Advanced Driver Assistance Systems (ADAS) to trigger active safety warnings such as lane departure warning, which are essential for accident prevention.

 Under good weather and clear lane markings, current lane detection algorithms perform well.
-However, in complex road environments\cite{engineering_8} and poor weather, such as fog, lane markings can become blurred, image quality may decrease, and global environmental information is often obscured, which makes lane detection more challenging.
-In these conditions, existing algorithms often struggle and may fail, leading to an increased risk of traffic accidents with more severe consequences\cite{engineering_1}.
+However, in complex road environments and poor weather, such as those with poor weather conditions like fog, lane markings can become blurred, image quality may decrease, and global environmental information is often obscured, which makes lane detection more challenging.
+In these conditions, existing algorithms often struggle and may fail, leading to an increased risk of traffic accidents with more severe consequences.
 Ensuring safe driving in these conditions calls for the development of high-precision, highly robust lane detection methods optimized for foggy environments.
-As shown in Fig. \ref{fig_Scene}, the in-vehicle camera captures real-time road images, which are preprocessed by edge devices and then sent to the lane detection module.
-Detected lane information is fused with data from other sensors, such as radar and GPS, along with real-time traffic data from the cloud.
-This information is processed in the vehicle’s computing unit, allowing the system to make adaptive driving decisions—such as accelerating, braking, or steering—to ensure safety in challenging environments like fog.
+As shown in Fig. \ref{fig_Scene}, The in-vehicle camera captures real-time road images, which are then preprocessed by edge devices and sent to the lane detection module.
+The detected lane information is used for active safety alerts.
+In the event of lane departure, the system proactively issues warnings\citep{AAP7} through steering wheel vibration, voice notifications, and seat vibration, helping to prevent accidents\citep{AAP8}.